Reading time: 9 min.

 Is it better to go longer without washing your hair?

+No, it’s generally better to wash your hair more often.
 One study found that increasing hair wash frequency could result in less flaking, redness, itchiness, and scalp fungi that lead to dandruff and other scalp problems [1].

 What happens if you don’t wash your hair for 3 weeks?

-The “no-poo” hair-washing movement is growing in popularity.
+The “no-poo” hair washing movement is growing in popularity.
 This involves washing your hair with products other than standard shampoos, such as baking soda, apple cider vinegar, or just water.

 However, there’s currently no evidence that this removes scalp buildup effectively, or that it’s better for your hair and scalp than regular shampoo.